GoogleChrome/webstore-docs/publish.md

     * **Google Group publishing: Choose existing group or create new group** This link shows up if you're the owner of one or more Google Groups, and those groups haven't already been linked to a publisher account.
     * **Google Group publishing: Create new group** You'll see this link if you aren't an owner of any Google Groups, or if all the groups that you are an owner of have already been linked to other publisher accounts.
 5. You can do one of the following:
-    * Create a new Google group and link to this new group.
-    1. Click **Create new group**.
+    * Create a new Google group and link to this new group: 1.
+Click **Create new group**.
 You'll see the Google Groups page in a new tab.
 2. Create your new group.
 3. Reload the Chrome Web Store dashboard page in your browser, then follow the steps below under "Link to an existing Google Group."
-    * Link to an existing Google group.
-    1. Click **Choose existing group**.
+    * Link to an existing Google group: 1.
+Click **Choose existing group**.
 2. Select a group from the drop-down.
 (We recommend linking to a group that you're using only for group publishing of your items.)
 3. Click **OK** in the confirmation box.
 4. Click **Save Changes** at the bottom of dashboard page.

 After you complete the steps above, a new Group Publisher account is created.
 The Google Group you selected or created is linked to this new publisher account, and the group email is the new publisher account's email.

 ### After you set up group publishing

 Your dashboard page will show the new Group Publisher account and the linked Google Group.
-You can [add or remove developers](https://groups.google.com/).
-**All members of the linked group can act on behalf of the new publisher account**.
+You can [add or remove developers](https://groups.google.com/). **All members of the linked group can act on behalf of the new publisher account**.
 For example, they can edit items, publish items, edit the publisher's display name, etc.

 ### Things to note